 Toxic Tort Exposure

 Anthony has regularly litigated toxic tort exposure cases involving constituents such as metalworking fluids, formaldehyde, woodworking constituents, asbestos, benzene and sulfur.
-Anthony serves as a lead partner in the glyphosate litigation where he manages litigation pending in jurisdictions throughout the United States.
+Anthony serves as national counsel in the glyphosate litigation where he manages litigation pending in jurisdictions throughout the United States.
+Anthony was part of the trial team that obtained the first defense verdict in Missouri in the glyphosate litigation.
 He is also litigating a mass toxic tort action involving alleged exposure to radiation where he has been involved in every aspect of the litigation, including developing expert testimony regarding medical causation, source term, air modeling and dose reconstruction.
-Anthony is also actively litigating several cases throughout the U.S. involving alleged contamination and exposure to PFOA and PFAS.

 Anthony also worked on a mass toxic tort action by hundreds of employees of a closed muffler plant involving alleged occupational exposure to formaldehyde.
 He was involved in all facets of the litigation, including preparing experts and corporate representatives regarding the chemistry of the product, potential exposure in the plant, and compliance with OSHA’s Hazard Communication Standard.